winitzki/linear-algebra-book/README.md

 I started thinking about the approach to linear algebra based on exterior products while still a student.
-I am especially grateful to Sergei Arkhipov, Leonid Positsel’sky, and Arkady Vaintrob who have stimulated my interest at that time and taught me much of what I could not otherwise learn about algebra.
+I am especially grateful to Sergei Arkhipov, Leonid Positselsky, and Arkady Vaintrob who have stimulated my interest at that time and taught me much of what I could not otherwise learn about algebra.
 Thanks are also due to Prof. Howard Haber (UCSC) for constructive feedback on an earlier version of this text.